evokateur/nodejs-complete-guide/README.md

 npm start
 ```

-should make the application available at <http://localhost:3000/>
+The application should be available at <http://localhost:3000/>